 Without further ado, here are 15 reasons why I adore and love being vegan:

-- I feel like I am giving back to nature.
-She gave life to me and now I get to pay back.
+- I feel like I am giving back to Mother Nature.
+She gives life and now I get to pay her back.

 - I live according to my number one value which is freedom.
-By doing my best at not exploiting other species of animals, I give them what I want the most for myself and that is freedom.
+By doing my best at not exploiting other species of animals, I give them what I want the most for myself.

 - I am taking better care of my health.
-I actually want to live a long life and I care about what I put in my body.
+I actually want to live a long life and I care about what I put in my body, which is something I never thoughts about before.

 - I am more aware of my own actions and words.
-Calling someone a pig or a rat is no longer something I do, Animals are now equal to me, not someone who is dirty and can be used to describe evil humans.
+Calling someone a pig or a rat is no longer something I do.
+Other animals are now equal to me, not someone who is dirty and can be used to describe evil humans.

 - I am using my life to bring value to the lives of others.
 I am constantly thinking of ways on how to help my fellow vegans and other animals.